hyperledger/identus-cloud-agent/prism-agent/service/README.md

 ## Custodial key management

-`prism-agent` also has a responsibility of managing DID key-pairs for users.
+`prism-agent` is a cloud agent that represents the digital identity (is a DID controller) of the Issuing / Verification organization.
+As a DID controller, it needs to perform the operation with private and public keys through the Wallet API abstraction level.
 The interface for key-mangement is heavily inspired by [indy-sdk-java-wrapper](https://github.com/hyperledger/indy-sdk/tree/main/wrappers/java).